priyankadogra/AIE8/ai8-cert-challenge/README_CERT_Challenge_RUBRIC.md

 Answer Relevancy: Marginal improvement (+0.10%) - minor increase in answer relavncy, suggesting that answers are still quite relevant
 Context Precision: No change (0.0%) - same chunk relevance Context Recall: No change (0.0%) - same information retrieval The above results suggest that re-ranking has a small impact on materially improving the Scout agent.
-I think I could further improve Scout by improving the chunking by perhaps using semantic chunking or other hybrid chunking by titles and sub titles of sections and chunking important dates as a full sentence.
+I think I could further improve Scout by improving the chunking by using semantic chunking or other hybrid chunking by titles and sub titles of sections and chunking important dates as a full sentence.

 ### Articulate the changes that you expect to make to your app in the second half of the course.
 How will you improve your application?